dboeken/Boeken_Tauopathies/README.md

 # Boeken_Tauopathies

 This repository contains the analysis code associated with the Tauopathies single-molecule characterisation project, led by Dorothea Böken.
-This manuscript has been submitted for publication under the title "Small tau aggregates exhibit disease-specific molecular profiles across tauopathies".
+This manuscript has been submitted for publication under the title "*Small tau aggregates exhibit disease-specific molecular profiles across tauopathies*".

-This manuscript has been submitted as a preprint via BioRxiv [here](biorxiv/link).
+This manuscript has been submitted as a preprint via BioRxiv [here](https://www.biorxiv.org/content/10.1101/2025.06.10.658934v1).
 A link to the final version will be provided upon publication.

 ## Prerequisites